How to Use Web Sort to Conduct an Online Card Sort

 When your data collection is complete, you can begin the analysis.
 Web Sort offers several reports to assist you with the data analysis.
 Look for patterns in sorting strategies across all user types and look for differences between groups.
 For example, do different groups sort the content differently (i.e. by role, topic, technology, etc.)?
 Are your users communicating preferences, such as "things that don't apply to me," for example?

-When you are ready to start your analysis, please set up a 30-minute call with Wendy.
-Wendy will walk you through the various reports and suggest some strategies for analyzing your data.
+When you are ready to start your analysis, please set up a 30-minute call with the Web Usability Coordinator.
+They will walk you through the various reports and suggest some strategies for analyzing your data.

 After you finish your analysis, you may want to write up a short report on your results.
-If you choose to do this, please send a copy of your report to Wendy as well (Wendy collects EERE usability study materials and reports so other programs can use them as models).
+If you choose to do this, please send a copy of your report to the Web Usability Coordinator as well (who collects EERE usability study materials and reports so other programs can use them as models).